btrask/stronglink/SUBSTANCE.md

 		- Also consider using an assertion or abort() on failure
 			- `assert(x)` is basically equivalent to Rust's `x.unwrap()`
 	- Make allocations as static as possible
-		- Just allocate the maximum always
+		- If you always allocate the maximum, the worst-case behavior will be well-tested
 	- A buffer overflow on the stack is worse than one elsewhere
 		- [Some people will say](https://news.ycombinator.com/item?id=9202212) you should avoid reading untrusted data into stack-allocated buffers
 		- I think that's a bridge too far